Veto vs Multifactor

 - Tool-call interception and evaluation

-- Human-in-the-loop approval workflows
+- Human review workflows

 - Declarative YAML policies in version control